-My Great Grandfather Sherman Lewis Brown (father of Lewis Brown who I created a scrapbook for) lost several relatives in a 16-month span.
-His father died 14 January 1900, his married sister Eliza Jane (Brown) Ranck died 27 October 1900.
-His mother Martha (Gordon) Brown died 9 April 1901.
+My Great Grandfather Sherman Lewis Brown lost several relatives in a 16-month span.
+His father died on 14 January 1900, his married sister Eliza Jane (Brown) Ranck died on 27 October 1900.
+His mother, Martha (Gordon) Brown, died on 9 April 1901.

 How difficult it must have been Sherman to lose his parents, a sibling, and a daughter in such a short time period!
 Sherman and Emma’s sons Eugene and Samuel (born in 1902) would only have one living grandparent: Mary (Clabaugh) Townsend.

 2. William and Mary Townsend may have an illegitimate child

 Here’s a paragraph of discovery about my Civil War ancestor, William James Townsend.

 A 22-year-old nearly blind man with no parents to return home to [from the Civil War] would certainly consider himself fortunate to find a woman willing to marry him.
 Three months after his discharge, Mary Claybaugh, aged 18, did consent to marry William on 10 November 1864.

 They were married in a civil ceremony by a probate judge.
 In evaluating the birth date of their first child, Nancy Elizabeth Townsend, Mary would have been pregnant at the time of their ceremony.
 It’s possible that William and Mary knew each other before leaving with Company K and that Mary learned she was pregnant while he was away.

 Upon returning, they would have made quick plans to marry and find a home before their daughter was born on 15 January 1865 in Hamilton, Franklin, Ohio.